 The Pantry Dolls are new to the kitchen in the Irish Club and bring with them a traditional Irish menu with favourites such as breaded mushrooms, bacon and cabbage and a delicious selection of desserts.
 All meals are made from scratch from the freshest ingredients and are not to be missed.
 Come on down and check out their fabulous food today!

-Food is served from Thursday to Sunday, from 4pm to 9pm Thursday to Saturday and from 2pm on a Sunday.
-There's an $18 Pie & Pint special on a Thursday and live music from 6.30pm from Johhny Reid.
-On Sundays, bring the kids down for an early dinner as the kitchen opens from 2, and if you can, why not stay for the live music from The Lost Backpackers or Tommy O'Brien from 5.30pm to 8.30pm.
+Food is served from Thursday to Saturday, from 4pm to 9pm and Sunday from 2pm. $20 Meal & Pint special every Thursday and open music session from 7.30pm.
+Sundays, bring the kids down for an early dinner as the kitchen opens from 2pm, and why not stay for the live music by Perth's finest musicians from 5.30pm.
 You'd be mad to miss it!

-The menu is also geared towards feeding the family so bring the kids down any time, little ones are always welcome, with a great variety of kids meals and free mash and gravy for the tiniest of tots.
+The menu is geared towards feeding the family.
+Little ones are always welcome, with a great variety of kids meals and free mash and gravy for the tiniest of tots.

 A few words from the pantry dolls

 The Pantry Dolls team consists of Marguerite O'Dwyer and Amy Brogan, both native Irish ladies hailing from Co.
 Meath and Donegal Town respectively.
 We thought it might be best to give you a bit of an insight into the ladies behind the menu so sat the pair down for a bit of a natter....

 What motivated you to start your own business?

 Amy: It's always been a dream to have something of your own stemming from your passion, and to make a stamp on the industry.